 The project, informally dubbed “Truthy,” makes use of complex computer models to analyze the sharing of information on social media to determine how popular sentiment, user influence, attention, social network structure, and other factors affect the manner in which information is disseminated.
 Additionally, an important goal of the Truthy project is to better understand how social media can be abused.

-Since 25 Aug 2014, when a first misleading article was posted on a conservative blog, the Truthy project has come under criticism from some, who have misrepresented its goals.
+Since 25 Aug 2014, when a first misleading article was posted on a conservative blog, the Truthy project has come under criticism from some, including The Kelly File and Fox and Friends broadcasts by Fox News on 26 and 28 Aug 2014, who have misrepresented its goals.
 Contrary to these claims, the target is the study of the structural patterns of information diffusion.
 For example, an email sent simultaneously to a million addresses is likely spam, even if we have no automatic way to determine whether its content is true or false.
 The assumption behind the Truthy effort is that an understanding of the spreading patterns may facilitate the identification of abuse, independent from the nature or political color of the communication.

 While the Truthy platform provides support to study the evolution of communication in all portions of the political spectrum, it is not informed by political partisanship.
 The machine learning algorithms used to identify suspicious patterns of information diffusion are entirely oblivious to the possibly political partisanship of the messages.